Avesh6754/clock_app_task/README.md

   child: Text('Text Button'),
 )
 ```
-###Properties
+#Properties
-#onPressed: Callback function called when the button is tapped.
+###onPressed: Callback function called when the button is tapped.
-#onLongPress: Callback function called when the button is long-pressed.
+###onLongPress: Callback function called when the button is long-pressed.
-#style: Defines the button's visual properties like color, padding, shape, etc.
+###style: Defines the button's visual properties like color, padding, shape, etc.
-#child: Typically a Text widget that defines the button's label.
+###child: Typically a Text widget that defines the button's label.
-###IconButton
+#IconButton
 ##Description
-#IconButton is a button that displays an icon.
+###IconButton is a button that displays an icon.
 It is commonly used in toolbars, app bars, and other places where an icon alone can represent the action.

-#Usage
-#dart
-#Copy code
+### Usage
+### dart

 ```bash
 IconButton(
   icon: Icon(Icons.favorite),